atapas/flicks/README.md

   Flicks - Know My Favorite Books
 </h1>

-`Flicks` is a project to showcase the intergration bterween `Gatsbyjs` and `HarperDB`.
-It provides a Gatsby based user interface pulling data from the HarperDB.
-You can assume it to be a libray showing information of my favorite books!
+`Flicks` is a project to showcase the integration between `Gatsbyjs` and `HarperDB`.
+It provides a Gatsby-based user interface pulling data from the HarperDB.
+So you can assume it to be a library showing information about my favorite books!

-> Please feel free to fork and chage the project whatever ways you need to.
-If you like the work, please show your support by giving a the repo a star(⭐)
+> Please feel free to fork and change the project in whatever ways you need to.
+If you like the work, please show your support by giving the repo a star(⭐)

 ## 💻 Demo
 `Flicks` is deployed on the Gatsby Cloud.
 You can access it using, [https://flicks.gatsbyjs.io/](https://flicks.gatsbyjs.io/)
-## 📚 Quick start
+## 📚 Quickstart

-1. Clone the project and browse to the project repo.
+1. Clone the project and browse the project repo.
 2. Install dependencies using `npm install`.
-3. Follow this step-by-step tutorial to setup data with `HarperDB`.
+3. Follow this step-by-step tutorial to set up data with `HarperDB`.
 4. Start the UI using the `gatsby develop` command.
 5. Open the code and start customizing!
 The app is now running at http://localhost:8000!